Inflaton Dynamics in Higher-Derivative Scalar-Tensor Theories of Gravity

 where,

 Weak coupling is also closely related to the question of whether we can solve the constraint equations for the initial data \cite{Kovacs:2021lgk}.
-In the CTTK formalism we use, the choice of extrinsic curvature $K$ in the Hamiltonian constraint implies that the effective energy density must be non-negative everywhere, which is only guaranteed while $|\rho_{SF}| \geq |\rho_{GB}|$.
+In the CTTK (Conformal Transverse-Traceless-K) formalism we use \cite{Aurrekoetxea:2022mpw}, the method of choosing the extrinsic curvature $K$ to solve the Hamiltonian constraint requires that the effective energy density must be non-negative everywhere, which is only guaranteed if the contributions from the usual GR scalar field energy density are greater than those introduced by the Gauss Bonnet coupling.
 Whilst using different choices for some of the variables (e.g. solving for a non constant conformal factor) can somewhat alleviate this restriction, we consistently find that this marks the point at which unique solutions can no longer be found and/or the evolution rapidly breaks down.
 We illustrate this restriction on the initial data in Figure \ref{fig:limits}.
 For a fixed initial value of $\phi_0$ that gives 100 e-folds of inflation in the absence of perturbations, the requirement of weak coupling in the initial data places a restriction on the coupling $\lambda$ that depends on the perturbation size $\Delta\phi$ (as defined in the following section).
 As expected, $\lambda$ is unbounded from above as the perturbation size goes to zero, and the maximum allowed value of $\lambda$ is inversely related to the perturbation size.